nickearl/bi-demo/README.md

 ## About This App
 * Written in Plotly Dash/Flask
 * Design: Bootstrap "Flatly" theme, custom CSS, GIMP image editor, various python image libraries
-* Integrates ChatGPT 3.5 Turbo via OpenAI API with custom assistants, prompt templates
+* Integrates ChatGPT 3.5 Turbo and 4.0 models via OpenAI API with custom assistants, prompt templates
 * Cloud hosted on Heroku, using Redis as cache and Redis/Celery for background processing